 Each year, we work with our districts to determine legislative priorities and develop messaging.
 We design materials to support the priorities and make them available for districts to use and share to tell their own story at a local level.

-- Increase Construction Cost Allowance and Student Space Allocations to align with true construction costs and square-footage needs.
+RECOMMENDATION: Update the funding formulas for the Construction Cost Allowance and Student Space Allocation to reflect actual construction costs and educational space needs.

 Phillips Burgess Government Relations, LLC